 The respondent held an active real estate sales associate license.
-They placed an advertisement on the community bulletin board for the sale of real property located within their condominium complex.
-They did not list the name of their registered broker in the advertisement.
+She placed an advertisement on the community bulletin board for the sale of real property located within her condominium complex.
+She did not list the name of her registered broker in the advertisement.